poritski/YABC/README.md

    *  `/holas`
    *  `/zmena`
    *  `/zvyazda`
+*  `/np_old`

 Here `/fiction` stands just for belorussian prose fiction.
 A minimalistic sample of present-day prose published in 2009...2011 by [_Dziejaslou_](http://www.dziejaslou.by), [_Maladosc'_](http://www.maladost.lim.by), and [_Polymya_](http://www.polymja.lim.by) literary magazines is grouped into `/mags` subdirectory (with respective subcategorization inside, 10 files in each folder), while `/kolas` contains a significant part of non-poetic heritage left by Yakub Kolas (1882-1956); as far as we know, these texts are in public domain since 2006.

-Unsurprisingly, `/newspapers` is a teaser collection of belorussian newspaper articles dating back to 2008-2009.
+Unsurprisingly, `/newspapers` is a teaser collection of belorussian newspaper articles from years 2008-2009.
 We've crawled three newspaper sites with publicly available archives, [_Zvyazda_](http://www.zvyazda.minsk.by/ru/main), [_Chyrvonaja zmena_](http://www.zvyazda.minsk.by/ru/pril/index.php?id=30), and [_Holas Radzimy_](http://www.golas.by), to obtain 9.2 thousand articles in total.
 Three samples currently being delivered are 150 files each.

+`/np_old` is a preview of OCRed belorussian newspapers dating back to 1961-1962.
+Digital copies have been kindly provided by [National library of Belarus)](http://nlb.by).
+We've processed them with ABBYY FineReader and done some automated and semi-automated postediting to obtain a searchable collection spanning one year for both _Holas Radzimy_ and [_Litaratura i mastactva_](http://www.main.lim.by).
+The preview sample contains _LiM_ for January 1961 and _Holas Radzimy_ for January 1962.

 There are two subfolders, `/r` and `/t`, inside each of the said folders: `/r` contains raw text data, while `/t` is the destination place for tokenized texts (cf. software description below).